Expand

 Impairment loss allocated to the noncontrolling interest of Reporting Unit X = $30

 The allocation of an impairment loss to the noncontrolling interest effectively results in an allocation of goodwill to entities below the reporting unit level.
-As described in Example 9-23, an acquired partially owned subsidiary may be combined in a reporting unit with other acquired entities for which goodwill has been recorded.
+As described in Example BCG 9-19, an acquired partially owned subsidiary may be combined in a reporting unit with other acquired entities for which goodwill has been recorded.
 In this case, the goodwill impairment loss is allocated between the partially and wholly owned subsidiaries.
 Such allocations could represent additional operational challenges to management when other organizational changes are made that result in changes to reporting units.

 9.9.4.3 Impairment: separate subsidiary financial statements